Dipenkar24/Dipenkar24/README.md

 - User-Centric Solutions:
 Developed user-centric solutions to streamline the licensing process, making it more accessible and efficient for businesses engaged in international trade.
--   Apart from ganging domain knowledge  Recognition and Inauguration:
+-   Apart from ganing domain knowledge  Recognition and Inauguration:
-The project received significant recognition, being inaugurated by Shri Piyush Goyal, and I was personally recommended by both the Deputy Director and Joint Director at DGFT for my and team contributions.
+The project garnered substantial recognition, with Shri Piyush Goyal commending the automation of critical applications.
+Additionally, both the Joint Director and Deputy Director at DGFT personally recommended me and my team for our contributions.

 **Smartphone Industries**
 - Actively track innovations and new launches in the smartphone market.